 Student Learning Objective 3

-Students will demonstrate a familiarity with theatre in its historical and literary context.
+Students will articulate the function and purpose of theatre in its historical and social context.

 Student Learning Objective 4